-Getting motivated is a constant challenge for singles.
+Getting motivated is a daily challenge for singles.
 We all know times when we feel like staying in bed and not facing the world.

-How we see life makes all the difference in the world.
-Sure, we go through periods when we're depressed or worried, but we still need to keep going.
-We don't have the luxury of letting someone else do it.
+How you see life makes all the difference in the world.
+Sure, you'll go through periods when you're depressed or worried, but you still need to keep going.
+You don't have the luxury of letting someone else do it.

-Too often we get so wrapped up in the moment that we fail to see the big picture.
+Too often you'll get so wrapped up in the moment that you fail to see the big picture.

 Trouble only takes a vacation.
 It never leaves for good.